-You can try doing exercises that work on the muscles of the areas with stretch marks.
+Exercises that work on the muscles of the areas with stretch marks help reduce the marks.
 They tone the skin and help regenerate the tissues.
 It tightens the loosened skin and helps diminish the stretch marks.
-A combination of exercises and balanced diet helps you feel better, and you can see yourself the stretch marks before and after vary a lot.
+A combination of exercises and a balanced diet helps you feel better, and you can see for yourself the stretch marks before and after vary.

 They have a significant effect on the skin.
-They improve the blood circulation in the subcutaneous tissues (4) and enhance skin elasticity.
+They improve the blood circulation in the subcutaneousiXRelated to the fatty tissues beneath the skin. tissues (3) and enhance skin elasticity.
 All you need to do is alternate your shower between hot and cold water for micro-circulation.

 Doctors suggest that natural remedies are far better than medical treatments, especially if you are breastfeeding.
 But if you are too tired of the pregnancy stretch marks to try home remedies, here are the treatment options.
+These have to be done under strict guidance and supervision of a qualified dermatologist.
 However, some of them could pose serious complications.

 This treatment also has risks including, a color change of the skin, abnormal skin pigmentation if you have a history of brown discoloration or if you are on birth control pills, scarring and cold sores (in herpes patients).

 Laser therapy is a common and proven treatment for stretch marks removal.
-It works on both older, deeper marks as well as newer marks.
-It involves removing, vaporizing and breaking down of affected skin tissues to enhance new cell production.
-The two costly options are pulse-dyed laser and fractional non-ablative laser therapies, both of which remove the stretch marks and improve skin’s texture, writes the Oprah Magazine.
+It works for scar reduction on both older, deeper marks as well as newer marks.
+It involves removing, vaporizing and breaking down affected skin tissues to enhance new cell production.
+The two costly options are pulsed-dye laser and fractional non-ablative laser therapies, both of which remove the stretch marks and improve skin’s texture, writes the Oprah Magazine.
 It results in permanent stretch marks removal.
-But it is very costly.
+But it is costly.

 Your dermatologist may prescribe tretinoin cream, also known as Retin-A, if you are not breastfeeding.
 It can be used alone or by mixing with other creams.

-A study shows that applying 0.1% tretinoin cream can reduce stretch marks (7).
+A study shows that applying 0.1% tretinoin cream can reduce stretch marks (6).
 It is noticed that the stretch mark length is reduced by 14% and width by 8%.
 Another study reveals that the length is reduced by 20%.
 However, there is not much evidence of its absorption into the breastmilk.
-Hence, it is good to avoid while breastfeeding.
+Hence, it is good to avoid when breastfeeding or planning a pregnancy.